-Yet it is unfair to lampoon Leadsom, who has had both children and a glittering career in investment banking, for such a simple slip of the tongue.
+Yet it is unfair to single out Leadsom, who has had both children and a glittering career in investment banking, for such a simple slip of the tongue.

 Even Leadsom’s own surname seems mistaken: lead some what?
 Some sort of badly-organised church hall jumble sale for a charity that later turns out to be a front for offshore money laundering?
 Her incompetence so obviously exceeds even that of the current incumbent that the faintest whisper of Leadsom as a possible future party leader sends black clouds of dread billowing across the soul.

 Little wonder, then, that Leadsom struggled momentarily to differentiate between being alive and having been dead for 200 years.
 For zombies, such distinctions are not clear cut.

 Far more important than her minor mouth mishap was what Leadsom said next: “I think many of us probably wish she were still living.”